 The trick is simple.
 First, you reveal something about you.
 I always say, "I am a writer.
 What you do?"
 And then whatever they do, I ask them a few more question about their vocation.

-Recently I went to Ratlam, a town in Madhya Pradesh, and during an evening walk, I purposely got in steps with a toy vendor.
+Recently I went to Ratlam, a town in Madhya Pradesh.
+During my evening walk, I purposely got in steps with a toy vendor.
 Rashid Bhai was returning home after a hard days work.
 His profession was obvious, so I asked him, "How was business today?"
 He smiled, "Sold a lot of toys today, in the beginning of the month these things sell better."
-He showed me the hidden platform under the cart where he puts home cleaning wares for all season sales.
+He showed me the hidden platform under the cart where he put home-cleaning wares for all season sales.

-He commented, "You don't look like a locale, where are you from?"
+He observed me closely, and commented, "You don't look like a locale, where are you from?"
 And then guessed himself, "Mumbai!"
 He also lived in Mumbai for a few years.
 The life was tough and he moved back to Ratlam.
 Now he is happier.

 Get a different point of view: These strangers live and look at life differently.
 Ask them questions to find their evaluation parameters.
 How do they judge life?
 What are their moments of happiness?
 Also, shift places, what would you do in their situation?
 Or, what this person will do if he has to solve the problems that you are struggling with?